Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: The Abstraction Alignment Methodology

-\paragraph{Concept confusion} Finally, the \conceptconfusion metric allows us to measure how often a model assigns probability to pairs of concepts.
-Identifying these concepts can reveal concepts that the model considers similar in its abstraction despite being different in the human abstraction.
-While concept pairs that are direct ancestors or descendants of each other will definitionally have high \conceptconfusion, unrelated concept pairs with high \conceptconfusion indicate unrelated human concepts that the model's abstraction deems similar.
+\paragraph{Concept Co-confusion} Finally, the \conceptcoconfusion metric allows us to measure how often a model assigns probability to pairs of concepts.
+While concepts that are ancestors or descendants of each other will definitionally have high \conceptcoconfusion, unrelated concepts with high \conceptcoconfusion are unrelated human concepts that the model deems similar.

-To compute \conceptconfusion for a pair of nodes, we compute the Shannon entropy ($H$) of their \function{aggregate values} divided by the maximum possible entropy for a pair of nodes.
-By computing the entropy, we weight the \conceptconfusion by how confused the two nodes are.
-We compute \conceptconfusion over an entire dataset to identify concepts that the model repeatedly confuses.
+To compute \conceptcoconfusion for a pair of nodes, we compute the entropy ($H$)~\citep{shannon1948mathematical} of their values divided by the maximum possible entropy for a pair of nodes.
+By computing the entropy, we weight the \conceptcoconfusion by how confused the two nodes are\,---\,e.g., \conceptcoconfusion for nodes with values 0.4 and 0.6 will be higher than nodes with values 0.9 and 0.1 because the model is more confused between the first pair of concepts.
+We compute \conceptcoconfusion over the data $D$ to identify repeated confusion.